DHBW-FN-TIT20/.github/profile/README.md

 # 🙋‍♀️ About DHBW-FN-TIT20
-This organization is used to collect and publish all coding projects that were created during our courses at the [DHBW Friedrichshafen](https://www.ravensburg.dhbw.de/startseite) (10/2020 - 09/2023).
+This organization is used to collect and publish all coding projects that were created during our courses at [DHBW Friedrichshafen](https://www.ravensburg.dhbw.de/startseite) (10/2020 - 09/2023).

 # ⚙️ Currently working on